c3d/xl/doc/HANDBOOK_1-syntax.md

 point of view, the underlying problem is that the Lisp syntax departs from the usual notations as used by human beings.
 For example, adding 1 and 2 is written `1+2` in XL, like in most programming languages, but `(+ 1 2)` in Lisp.
+In concept programming, this notational problem is called syntactic noise.

 XL addresses this problem by putting human accessibility first.
-XL is quite a bit more than Lisp with a new fancy and programmer-friendly syntax, however.
+In that sense, it can be seen as an effort to make the power of Lisp more accessible.
+That being said, XL is quite a bit more than just Lisp with a new fancy and programmer-friendly syntax.

 ### The XL parse tree

-The XL syntax is  much _simpler_ than that of languages such as C, and arguably not much more complicated than that of Lisp.
+The XL syntax is much _simpler_ than that of languages such as C, and arguably not really more complicated than the syntax of Lisp.
 A key to keeping things simple is that the XL syntax is _dynamic_.
 Available operators and their precedence are _configured_ primarily through a [syntax file](../src/xl.syntax).
-There are no keywords or special operators in XL.
+As a result, there are no hard-coded keywords or special operators in the XL compiler.

-XL programs can be represented with a very simple tree structure, called a _parse tree_.
+All XL programs can be represented with a very simple tree structure, called a _parse tree_.
 The XL parse tree contains four leaf node types (integer, real, text and name), and four inner node types (infix, prefix, postfix and block).